kkettip/flask_4_databases_mysql_vm/README.md

 9. To edit the MySQL configuration fileInput and change the bind-address to 0.0.0.0.
 10. Input: `sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf`
 11. Save the file and exit.
 12. To restart: Input: `sudo service mysql restart`

+**Connect MySQL Workbench to VM**

+In MySQL Workbench
+1. Select: `+` at home screen to create a new MySQL connection
+2. Setup Connection name
+3. Input:  VM's Hostname: public IP address, username and password
+4. Select: Test Connection
+5. Select: OK